 Again, you get what you expect.
-If after you have your first reading, you want to purchase cards of your own and try it yourself, I would typically recommend the Rider Waite-Smith Deck for first time Tarot readers.
+If after you have your first reading, you want to purchase cards of your own and try it yourself, I would typically recommend the Rider Waite-Smith Deck for first-time Tarot readers.

-This deck isn’t expensive and there is more written about this deck and the symbolism and meaning than most other decks.
+This deck isn’t expensive and there is more written about this deck and its symbolism and meaning than most other decks.
 I also wrote an article that asks the question, Can anyone read Tarot cards?, to give you a little inspiration.

 The Mentality to Take into Your Reading

 Of course, I am not here to tell you how to feel during your reading.
 But since you are researching it, I will go ahead and believe that you want it to be accurate and are not overly skeptical about the process.

 A bit of skepticism is good, as it will help you to notice if someone is scamming you.
 If you’re too ready to believe, you will believe everything they say without substantial evidence or proof.

 Don’t go in too desperately to speak to a loved one or hear a particular fortune, or you may be easily fooled.
 Approach your reading with an open mind, that never hurts!